Fracking in the United Kingdom: Environmental impact

-Environmental impact assessments cover a wide range of concerns, including habitat damage, effect on wildlife, traffic, noise, lighting, and air pollution.
-This reference shows one example.
-These are presented in less detail in a ' Non Technical Summary'.

-According to Professor Mair of the Royal Society, the causation of earthquakes with any significant impact or fractures reaching and contaminating drinking water, were very low risk" if adequate regulations are in place.
+The causation of earthquakes with any significant impact or fractures reaching and contaminating drinking water, were "very low risk" if adequate regulations are in place.

 A report from AMEC in December 2013 covers many of the environmental issues that would arise were the shale gas industry to become highly developed.

-The British Geological Survey are involved with environmental monitoring.
+The British Geological Survey is involved with environmental monitoring.

 In October 2014, EASAC stated that: "Overall, in Europe more than 1000 horizontal wells and several thousand hydraulic fracturing jobs have been executed in recent decades.
 None of these operations are known to have resulted in safety or environmental problems".

 In October 2016, Amec Foster Wheeler Infrastructure Ltd (AFWI) compared the environmental impacts and risks of unconventional high volume hydraulic fracturing with conventional low volume hydraulic fracturing.
 The study found that volume of fluid injected and flowback were the only significant differences between conventional low volume and unconventional high volume hydraulic fracturing and that the impacts and risks for high volume hydraulic fracturing scaled up for land take, traffic, surface water contamination and water resource depletion.